brendanhasz/brendanhasz.github.io/_posts/2018-10-11-loan-risk-prediction.md

 app = train.append(test, ignore_index=True)
 ```

-    /opt/conda/lib/python3.6/site-packages/pandas/core/frame.py:6211: FutureWarning: Sorting because non-concatenation axis is not aligned.
-A future version
-    of pandas will change to not sort by default.

-    To accept the future behavior, pass 'sort=False'.

-    To retain the current behavior and silence the warning, pass 'sort=True'.

-      sort=sort)

 The gender column contains whether the loan applicant was male or female.
 The training datset contains 4 values which weren't empty but were labelled `XNA`.
 Normally we would want to create a new column to represent when the gender value is null.
 However,  since the test dataset has only `M` and `F` entries, and because there are only 4 entries with a gender of `XNA` in the training set, we'll remove those entries from the training set.